w1r2p1/instabot-1/README.md

 ### Docker
 For convenience a simple `Dockerfile` is provided.
 Using it one can build a container:
+_NOTE: Before building a container don't forget to place all necessary file(s) inside the folder, such as keys, certs, JSONs._
 ````bash
 $ docker build -t instabot .
 ````